juliapampus/DataspaceConnector/docs/pages/communication/consumer.md

 ### Step 1: Request a Connector's Self-description

 For sending a `POST` request, two parameters have to be set: the recipient and the requested element.
-As the data consumer needs to access the self-description of a data provider to know its resource offers, the requested element should be empty.
+As the data consumer needs to access the self-description of a data provider to know all resource offers, the requested element should be empty.

 ![Description Request](../../assets/images/swagger_description_request.png)